 Once identified relaxations techniques such as Mindfulness, Guided Imagery and Progressive Muscular Relaxation can be taught allowing the body to heal itself from the inside out.

 Abbeycare does not currently offer Biofeedback Therapy.
-Abbeycare delivers Cognitive Behaviour Therapy and Holistic Therapy.
+Abbeycare delivers Cognitive Behaviour Therapy.

 As with all therapy’s there are similarities in approach.